Science & Computer Science

 Members of Staff

-Mr T. Beaumont: Head of Faculty/Associate Leader
+Mr T. Beaumont: Head of Science/Associate Leader

 Mrs C. Riley: 2nd in Science

-Mrs F. Jamal: Science
+Mrs F. Jamal: Teacher of Science

-Mr N. Patel: Science/Head of Typhon House
+Mr N. Patel: Teacher of Science/Head of Typhon House

-Mr Inchley: Science
+Mr J. Inchley: Teacher of Science

 Mr T. Moore: Vice Principal and Science